Indian government bows to pressure, agrees to vote on supermarket reform

 Critics say allowing foreign players into the $450 billion retail sector will destroy the livelihoods of millions of small store owners.
 The government says the move will bring down waste and costs in a country where one-third of fresh produce rots and food inflation is a persistent worry.

-For the government to win the vote in the Lok Sabha it would need the help of the Samajwadi Party and another major regional party, neither of which are part of the coalition but often vote with it in parliament.
-While both parties oppose the reform, the government is banking on them abstaining in the lower house, thereby depriving the opposition of a majority.
+For the government to win the vote in the Lok Sabha it would near the help of two major regional parties, which are not part of the coalition but often vote with it in parliament.
+While both parties oppose the reform, the government is banking on them abstaining, thereby depriving the opposition of a majority.

-The two parties have proven fickle allies in the past.
+The two parties have not said explicitly how they will vote and have proven fickle allies in the past.
 But over the past week, the government has been lobbying hard for their support.

-“Since this is such a controversial issue, it seems logical that the government must have worked on the numbers before deciding on vote,” said Abheek Barua, chief economist, HDFC Bank.

-“The government is emerging a much better floor manager this year.
-Also I think the vote will put all controversies to rest, otherwise there could be disruptions to the entire legislative process.”

-Reporting by Nigam Prusty and Satarupa Bhattacharjya in NEW DELHI, additional reporting by Neha Dasgupta, Suvashree Dey Choudhury and Archana Narayanan in MUMBAI; Writing by Ross Colvin; Editing by Frank Jack Daniel and Robert Birsel
+Reporting by Nigam Prusty and Satarupa Bhattacharjya in NEW DELHI, additional reporting by Neha Dasgupta and Archana Narayanan in MUMBAI; Writing by Ross Colvin; Editing by Robert Birsel